Iowa Youth Health Assessment Program

 The Iowa Youth Health Assessment Program is committed to promoting health equity by collecting, stratifying and disseminating data that identify disparities, help set priorities and contribute to improved health outcomes for all young people living in Iowa.
 Please see YRBS and IYS data reports and infographics below for current information on health disparities experienced by subpopulations of Iowa youth.

-Iowa Youth Risk Behavior Survey
+Iowa Youth Risk Behavior Survey (YRBS)

 What is the Youth Risk Behavior Survey (YRBS)?